Hashino/doing.nvim/README.md

       -- if should show messages on the status string show_messages = true,

+      -- if ESC should close the window close_on_esc = false,

       -- window configs of the floating tasks editor -- see :h nvim_open_win() for available options edit_win_config = {